sharukdudekula41-lgtm/Meal-Finder-App/README.md

-🍽️ Meal Finder – Discover Delicious Recipes with TheMealDB API
+🍽️ MEAL FINDER – DISCOVER DELICIOUS RECIPES WITH THEMEALDB API
 # 📖 Project Info

 Meal Finder is a responsive web application built using HTML5, CSS3, Bootstrap 5, and JavaScript.
 It integrates with TheMealDB API to help users search for meals and explore detailed recipe information.
 Users can view ingredients, cooking instructions, meal images, and YouTube recipe videos through a clean and intuitive interface.
 The project demonstrates API integration, DOM manipulation, and responsive web design while delivering a smooth user experience across different devices.